IPADS-DuVisor/ae-guide/README.md

 mkdir -p fig # fig directory is used to put all the figures
 ```

-In this step, you would create a test configuration file with example given in below.
 Explanation of this example file is as follow.
 Each non-empty line represents either an experiment or a comment.

 * `#` means line comment.